Yousseflayechi/FreeToPlay-Games/README.md

-Certainly, here's a simple README for your project:

 # FreeToPlay Games API Scraper

 This Python project is a basic script that interacts with the FreeToGame API to retrieve information about free-to-play games and randomly selects and displays a game title from the fetched data based on a chosen platform.